jhsu79/jhsu79/README.md

 ##  where are you based?
 I currently live in Portland, ME with my wife, two children, and two dogs.

-## what are your interests?
+## what do you like to do in your free time?
-learning, teaching, performing arts, music, dance, and tabletop, board, and role-playing games.
+learning a new skill, teaching/mentoring, volunteering/working in performing arts, and playing tabletop, board, and role-playing games.

 ##  what languages and frameworks do you use?
 Javascript, Typescript, Python, SQL, EJS, DTL HTML, CSS, React, Express.js, Mongoose, Django, Jquery